 This Spiced Tomato Soup is a flavorful twist on the classic American soup, and is made with warming spices, tomatoes, and fresh herbs.

-Serve the soup with some fresh basil, bread, (of course) a grilled cheese sandwich.
+Serve the soup with some fresh basil and a brie grilled cheese sandwich.
 Enjoy your soup, and stay warm!

 Spiced Tomato Soup